 Training Model and Goals

-The Clinical Program offers a broad exposure to a variety of clinical and research training opportunities with children, adolescents and adults.
-Specific training and research emphases include:
+The clinical program offers a broad exposure to a range of clinical and research training experiences involving a variety of settings and populations.

 - Rural community psychology